lhy110/sail_tutorials/1. Installation and Environment Setup/README.md

 ## Prerequisite Software
 ### Windows
-Note when install select options that add commands to the path to make it easyer to uses the depeancies.
+Note when install select options that add commands to the path to make it easyer to uses the dependencies.

 Download and install [Git](https://git-scm.com/download/win).